 Taxpayers other than corporations may be entitled to a deduction of up to 20% of their qualified business income (within certain limitations based on the taxpayer’s taxable income, whether the taxpayer is engaged in a service-type trade or business, the amount of W-2 wages paid by the business and the unadjusted basis of certain property held by the business).
 Planning opportunities may be available to maximize this deduction.

-Employers have until the extended due date of their 2021 federal income tax return to retroactively establish a qualified retirement plan and fund the plan for 2021.
+Employers have until the extended due date of their 2022 federal income tax return to retroactively establish a qualified retirement plan and to fund the new or an existing plan for 2022.
+However, employers cannot retroactively eliminate existing retirement plans (such as simplified employee pensions (SEPs) or SIMPLE plans) to make room for a retroactively adopted plan (such as an employee stock ownership plan (ESOP) or cash balance plan).

 Accounting for income taxes – ASC 740 considerations

 The financial year-end close can present unique and challenging issues for tax departments.
 To avoid surprises, tax professionals can begin now to:

 Evaluate the effectiveness of year-end tax accounting close processes and consider modifications to processes that are not effective.
 Update work programs and train personnel, making sure all team members understand roles, responsibilities, deliverables and expected timing.
 Communication is especially critical in a virtual close.